-Seminole County Office of Emergency Management is continuing to monitor and respond to the aftermath of Hurricane Irma.
+Seminole County Office of Emergency Management is continuing to respond to the aftermath of Hurricane Irma.

-This site is a resource for citizens to find storm-related preparedness information.
+This site is a resource for citizens to find storm-related recovery information.

 If there are further questions, please call our county citizens information line at 407-665-0000.

 SMALL BUSINESS ADMINISTRATION LOW-INTEREST LOANS:

 The U.S. Small Business Administration will accept home and business loan applications through January 24, 2018.
 Next to insurance, the U.S. Small Business Administration is the primary source of money for long-term rebuilding of disaster-damaged private property.
 The filing deadline for physical property damage applications through the SBA is January 24.
 The filing deadline for economic injury applications through the SBA is June 11.
 Apply online at https://disasterloan.sba.gov/ela/.

 Contact the SBA for specific loan questions.
 For general disaster recovery questions, please call Seminole County Office of Emergency Management at 407-665-5102.

 INELIGIBILITY DUE TO INSURANCE COVERAGE MAY NOT BE THE LAST WORD ON ASSISTANCE

 Survivors who suffered wind and water damage from Hurricane Irma and find themselves insured for some, but not all damages, may initially be designated ineligible for FEMA disaster assistance due to insurance coverage.

 Even if you received an initial denial from FEMA, you may be eligible later for help after your insurance claims have been settled if you can demonstrate that your insurance didn’t cover essential needs.